wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

 We landed on letting people customize their shortcuts in the bottom toolbar, and developed several prototypes to test which approach best achieved our goal.

 We learned that people had difficulties discovering the “Customize toolbar” feature within the “Theme” shortcut, trouble discovering where items that were moved out of the toolbar and into the overflow menu were placed and issues dragging and dropping items, a gesture we incorrectly assumed would be intuitive.
-This implored us to have a closer look and ensure our drag and drop movements met Web Accessibility Guidelines([WCAG](https://www.boia.org/blog/how-drag-and-drop-movements-affect-web-accessibility)).
+This implored us to have a closer look and ensure our drag and drop movements met Web Accessibility Guidelines([WCAG](https://www.boia.org/blog/how-drag-and-drop-movements-affect-web-accessibility){:target="_blank" rel="nofollow"}).

 {% include video.html
   src="10-customizable-toolbar.webm"